blakeaw/GAlibrate/README.md

 # Documentation and Usage

+### Quick Overview
 Principally, **GAlibrate** defines the GAO (continuous **G**enetic **A**lgorithm-based **O**ptimizer ) class,
 ```python
 from galibrate import GAO
 ```
-which defines an object that can be used setup and run a continuous genetic algorithm-based optimization of a user-defined fitness function of a given set of (model) parameters.
+which defines an object that can be used setup and run a continuous genetic algorithm-based optimization (i.e., a maximization) of a user-defined fitness function over the search space of a given set of (model) parameters.

+### Examples
 Checkout the [examples](./examples) to see example scripts that show how to setup and launch Genetic Algorithm runs using GAlibrate.